 Term life insurance offers coverage over a set period of time — usually 10, 15, 20, 25 or 30 years.
 If you pass away during the term, your beneficiary receives the death benefit.
 If you outlive the term, your coverage ends.
-Term life insurance can be beneficial if you need coverage for a certain period of time, or if you want a cheaper premium.
+Term life insurance may be beneficial if you need coverage for a certain period of time or if you want a cheaper premium.
 Unlike a permanent life insurance policy, term life insurance does not generate cash value.

 Whole life insurance

 Unlike term life insurance, whole life insurance is designed to last your entire life.
 The policy comes with a fixed death benefit, level premiums and provides a cash value account that can grow over time, tax-deferred.
 You have the option to withdraw or borrow the cash value while you are still living and use the money for any purpose.
 However, although pulling money out of your cash value can lower your death benefit, the cash value does not add to your death benefit.

 Universal life insurance

 Universal life insurance is also a permanent policy, meaning it covers you for the rest of your life.
 This policy builds cash value, which grows based on an interest rate that is tied to the stock market.
 Unlike some other types of life insurance, you can use your cash value to change the frequency and/or amount of your premiums.
 You can also adjust the death benefit if your family’s financial needs change overtime.

 Guaranteed life insurance

 Guaranteed life insurance is a type of whole life insurance that allows policyholders to get coverage without taking a health exam.
 If someone with significant health concerns isn’t accepted by other insurance policies, guaranteed life insurance may be a good option.
 However, keep in mind that guaranteed life insurance policies usually have higher premiums and the death benefit amounts are typically lower.